Connecting Nature, Kittens, and Young Adults

 - Can lower blood pressure and stress hormone levels, reduce nervous system arousal, enhance immune system function, increase self-esteem, reduce anxiety, and improve mood.

-- Developing a relationship with Nature enhances clarity on ways to support it.
+- enhances clarity on ways to support it.

 At times when the light shines, it's hard to ignore what is illuminated.
 Years ago, a litter of kittens was abandoned on our rural property and they still live with us today.
 Over time, cats and kittens continued to present themselves in ways that planted the seed for growing our no-kill rescue.
-Though our goal is to find loving, forever homes for each of our rescues, those who do not find their match will live out their days here.
+Our goal is to find loving, forever homes for each of our rescues through conversations with adopters and their references to assure everyone is a good fit.

 For many reasons, some social, some economic, embracing the importance of neutering cats is lacking in our region.
 The more we learned, the more our efforts to care for these unwanted animals were validated.